amaiya/ktrain/CONTRIBUTING.md

 ## PR Guidelines

 - Keep each PR focused.
 While it's more convenient, please try to avoid combining several unrelated fixes together.
 - Checkout to `develop` branch before make any changes.
-Do not forget to choose `amaiya:develop` as base on your PR.
+Make sure you choose `develop` branch as base on your PR.
 - Try to maintain backwards compatibility.
 If this is not possible, please discuss with maintainer(s).
 - Use four spaces for indentation.